SanDiegoCountySheriff/Cal-RIPA/README.md

 ## Features

 1. Open source community project that can be extended and maintained by the law enforcement community at large
-2. Simple installation via Azure Marketplace (Contact CSSA to get installation instructions)
+2. Simple installation via Azure Marketplace
    1. Can be manually installed and maintained using Azure ARM templates and Azure DevOps if desired
 3. Cloud First design using Azure services like Azure Active Directory (AAD), Key Vault, Functions, API Management, Cosmos database and Azure Cognitive Services
 4. Automated deployments from centralized Azure Dev Ops under the CSSA Azure Tenant